 When joining the ACEC Arizona, your firm will also be joining as a member of national, American Council of Engineering Companies and will receive the benefits of this dual membership.
 (If you are a branch office of a national firm, your national office may already be a member of the American Council of Engineering Companies.
 In this case, you pay only state dues.)

-Dues may be billed/payed annually or quarterly.
-While membership can be cancelled at any time during the year, any unused portion of the dues already paid are not refundable.
+Dues may be billed/paid annually or quarterly.
+While membership can be canceled at any time during the year, any unused portion of the dues already paid are not refundable.

 Please complete the application.
 We will calculate your actual dues and send you an invoice with your membership approval.
 Please allow 2 weeks for the membership approval process, applications must be approved by the board.

 ACEC Arizona’s well established, effective lobbying team maintains an active and influential presence at the State Capitol, screens all bills for impact on the engineering community, and testifies at legislative hearings on key engineering issues.
 ACEC Arizona sponsors priority legislation in the areas of qualifications based selection, design/build, indemnification, prompt pay, certificate of merit, etc. ACEC Arizona has an informed political action committee and aggressive candidate support system, close ties with the State Board of Technical Registration, Arizona Department of Transportation, as well as cities and counties.

 ACEC Arizona’s monthly newsletter is filled with pertinent state and national information on business, legal, and professional matters important to Arizona consultants.
 Vital issues such as client news, improved operations, marketing, financing options, industry trends, professional development, liaison reports, upcoming projects, and the calendar of events are covered.